hypersign-protocol/hid-ssi-js-sdk/docs/did.md

 #### `signByClientSpec()`

-Sign a DID Document and generate proof
+Sign a DID Document and generate proof using clientSpec

 **API Definition**